appvia/terranetes-controller/docs/development.md

 ### Running the tests

 You can run the entire test suite via `make check`.
-All the tools "should" be vendored so no need to download anything.
+All the tools "should" be in vendor, so no need to download anything.

+### Running the E2E

+Located in `test/e2e`, there is a group of bats tests which is used to check the full E2E.
+You need to have a kind cluster running, the aws cli and either have the `aws` secret configured for a provider in `terraform-system` already created or export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_REGION into the environment; you can see take look [here](test/e2e/integration/provider.bats).

+To run the e2e: `BUCKET=<NAME_OF_S3_BUCKET> test/e2e/check-suite.sh`.

+Please remove all the checks [here](e2e/test/integration)

 ### Components